raph-ael/php-sdk-for-XING/README.md

   * fork this repo
   * create a branch feature/featurename or bug/bugname
   * commit
-  * send a pull request to the master of this repository
+  * send a pull request to the master branch of this repo and adhere to the LICENSE
   * bug me until your PR gets incorporated :-)

 # TODOs